tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 approach is reused during the Extended Key Update, when new key shares are exchanged.

-In addition to hybrid mechanisms, fully post-quantum key exchange can also be used in TLS 1.3.
-The specification in
-{{I-D.ietf-tls-mlkem}} registers several lattice-based key encapsulation mechanisms (KEMs) for this purpose.
+The specification in {{I-D.ietf-tls-mlkem}} registers the lattice-based ML-KEM algorithm and its variants, such as ML-KEM-512, ML-KEM-768 and ML-KEM-1024.
+The KEM encapsulation key or KEM ciphertext is represented as a 'KeyShareEntry' field.
+This same approach is reused during the Extended Key Update, when new key shares are exchanged.

 # SSLKEYLOGFILE Update